 Speed up healing and recovery by giving those knees a little extra love and attention after a long hike.
 Any activity that requires physical exertion will make your muscles tight and potentially add insult to injury.
 When it comes to your knees, that tightness can seriously stress out the joints, so make it a habit to regularly stretch and release the muscles.

-- Those quad muscles do a lot of the heavy lifting.
-You can also use a muscle roller or soft foam ball to stretch them out and release tightness.
+- Those quad muscles do a lot of the heavy lifting so give them a good stretch.
+You can also use a muscle roller or soft foam ball to release tightness.

 - Strengthen your hamstring muscles.
 Exercises that help you develop strong, healthy, and resilient hamstrings will give you the push power you need to engage the proper muscles while walking and hiking.
 Lunges and squats are two great exercises for strengthing your hamstrings.
 You can even do lunges with a loaded pack on if you want to add weight or use a kettlebell or weights when doing squats.

 - Practice restorative yoga or stretch your body in between your hiking adventures, which aids in your recovery time